AdityaKaleeswarGK/Hazmap/README.md

-# HazMap — Coverage Path Planning with C*
+# Hazpatrol — Surveillance Path Planning with C*

+**Pardon the naming;it still refers to the previous name Hazmap didnt update it everywhere cause im just lazy to do it**

-Autonomous coverage of unknown area built on **ROS 2 Humble**, built around a modified **C\*** algorithm.
-The robot explores an unknown environment incrementally, building a Reachability Connectivity Graph (RCG) as the map grows, and drives the robot along boustrophedon laps until the full navigable area is covered.
+Autonomous **surveillance** path planning for TurtleBot3 on **ROS 2 Humble**, built around a modified **C\*** algorithm.
+Rather than exhaustively lawnmower-covering every square metre, the robot *surveys* an unknown environment: it concentrates its observation effort on cluttered, feature-rich regions and samples open empty space sparsely.
+It builds a Reachability Connectivity Graph (RCG) incrementally as the map grows and sweeps the navigable area in boustrophedon laps.

+The intended deployment is gas / hazard monitoring.
+The patrol is designed to run inside a **GADEN** gas-dispersion simulation; when auto-start is enabled the node waits for GADEN's `/odor_value` and `/wind_value` services before beginning a sweep.
+(GADEN currently provides the operating environment — the gas plume the robot patrols through — but the planner does not yet steer goal selection from live concentration/wind readings; surveillance behaviour comes from the adaptive sampling below.)

 ---

 ## Algorithm Overview

-The implementation follows the C\* coverage algorithm with several practical modifications for real-world robot operation.
+The implementation follows the C\* coverage algorithm with several practical modifications, re-tuned so the sweep behaves like a surveillance patrol rather than exhaustive floor coverage.

-### 1. Progressive Sampling
+### 1. Progressive Sampling (surveillance-weighted)

 At each step, the robot samples the newly revealed free space within its detection radius (`rd`).
 Samples are placed on parallel laps spaced `w` metres apart, oriented along the chosen sweep axis.
-Only samples adjacent to unknown space or obstacles (i.e., on the frontier) are retained — this keeps the graph sparse and focused on regions that still need covering.
+Only samples adjacent to unknown space or obstacles (i.e., on the frontier) are retained — this keeps the graph sparse and focused on regions that still need visiting.

+**Adaptive frontier density** is what makes this a surveillance sweep rather than a lawnmower one.
+A sample is classified as "open" when the nearest obstacle is at least `density_open_distance` away; in those open, empty regions only a `density_keep_floor` fraction of lap samples are kept (default 0.40 → ~60% dropped).
+Cluttered, feature-rich regions stay densely sampled.
+The robot therefore spends its time observing where there is structure to inspect and skims across empty floor, instead of dutifully ticking off every node in an open room.
+Set `density_keep_floor = 1.0` to fall back to uniform coverage sampling.

 ### 2. Reachability Connectivity Graph (RCG)